-Student is notified that they are permanently separated from the university.
-A notation is placed on the academic transcript: "dismissed for a violation of the Student Code of Conduct."
+A student is notified that they are permanently separated from the university.
+A notation is placed on their academic transcript: "dismissed for a violation of the Student Code of Conduct."
 For student organizations, the organization is notified that the university is permanently removing recognition of the organization.
-If the decision to dismiss a student is made, imposition of the dismissal may be delayed until the following semester at the discretion of the university, for example if the decision occurs very late in the semester.
+If the decision to dismiss a student is made, imposition of the dismissal may be delayed until the following semester at the discretion of the university.
+An example of this would be if the decision occurs very late in the semester.
 Dismissals effective for the subsequent semester will be effective immediately following the conclusion of the current semester.
 However, if the hearing officer feels that the health and safety of the student or the university community is at risk, the dismissal may be effective immediately.